wisdom-oss/docs/frontend/building-and-customizing-the-frontend-application.md

 ### Install Dependencies

-To install the dependencies, simply run:
+To install the dependencies, run:

 ```sh
 pnpm install